Charleston Gardens | Magnolia Gardens, Middleton Plantation, Mepkin Abbey and Gardens

 Look at our Latest listed properties and check out the features on them.
 Contact Us today to schedule a showing any day of the week.

 New construction on deep water with amazing sunset views!
-If you are looking for a peaceful setting
+High tide at all times!
+If you are looking

 • 108 Westminster Avenue Summerville $479,000.00